pixelbrackets/patchbot/README.md

 ./vendor/bin/patchbot patch --branch-name=feature-1337-add-license-file --patch-name=template --repository-url=https://git.example.com/repository
 ```

+### Merge feature branch

 When you reviewed the feature branch and all tests are successful then
-you can use Patchbot again to merge the branch.
+you can use Patchbot again to merge the feature branch.

 Example command to merge branch `bugfix-add-missing-lock-file` into
 branch `main` in repository `https://git.example.com/repository`: